timburr1/timburr1.github.io/cv.md

 Aug 2019 - May 2020
 **Senior Software Engineer | Healthwise | Boise, ID**
-* Developed and maintained software to provide health information to patients and providers
+* Developed and maintained software to provide health information to patients and health care workers
 * Improved internal processes and documentation
 * Mentored and collaborated with other developers
 * Provided developer feedback in code reviews